VESSEL POSITIONS

 Maritime Analytics

 Analyze shipping patterns, trade routes, and vessel behavior.
-Build dashboards and models with real-time AIS position data.
+Build dashboards and models with AIS position data.

 Get a Ship Position in Seconds

 One HTTP request.
-Real-time vessel position data.
+Vessel position data.
 No complex setup required.

 # Get the current position of a vessel by MMSI